whatifif/handgesture/reference.md

 [Home](/README.md) | [Reference](/reference.md) | [Edit Guide](/editguide.md) | <button class="nav" ><a href="https://github.com/whatifif/handgesture/">View on Github</a></button>  |  <button class="nav" ><a href="https://whatifif.github.io/handgesture/">View on Web</a></button>

 ### Reference
+[leapmotion](https://www.leapmotion.com/): Reach into virtual reality with your bare hands

 [manomotion](https://www.manomotion.com/get-started/) : real-time 3D gestural analysis.
 ManoMotion provides a framework for real- time 3D gestural analysis.
 Minimal hardware, minimal computing power.
 All that’s required is a simple RGB camera found in everyday smartphone.

 [yolo](https://pjreddie.com/darknet/yolo/) : real-time object detection

 [universe](https://blog.openai.com/universe/) : Universe allows an AI agent to use a computer like a human does: by looking at screen pixels and operating a virtual keyboard and mouse.